sourcecrypto/sourcecrypto.github.io/README.md

 We are now working on gathering all of the links into "toml" files, which are a simple format for transforming all of this information into a database.
 Of course all of that takes work.
 I very much enjoy the work, and it's a wonderful educational opportunity, but time-consuming.

 Once all of the resources are tagged, and transformed into a database, the potential for the library grows exponentially.
-Big plans are in the works for the Crypto Library — Super Source.

 ### Project Overview